listenToRipley/ReactNative/Notes/README.md

 #### Props

+Props function the same as they did within React.

 ### Styling Components

 There is no CSS in Native. *STYLES DO NOT CASCADE IN NATIVE*, meaning there is no style inheritance.